 Thumbprint cookies are traditionally a cookie with a dollop of jam or preserves nested in the center.
 Often served around winter holidays, they look like little jewels on a cookie tray.
 But who needs a holiday to enjoy the foods you love?
 We eat them all year long because they are just so good!

 In my video recipe, I am using a combination of red currant jelly and chopped walnuts.
-It’s my husband’s favorite flavor because red currant berries are not as sweet as some other fruit.
-His grandmother made these thumbprint cookies every year around Christmas.
-He’s carried his love for them over the years and is now the only cookie he ever asks for.
+This recipe originally came from my ex-husband’s grandmother who made these thumbprint cookies every year around Christmas.

 Choose Your Own Adventure

 Thumbprint cookies are versatile and come in a wide variety of flavors and combinations.
 Don’t be afraid to substitute the finely chopped walnuts for other types of nuts like almonds or hazelnuts.
 You could even roll them in sugar if you’re looking to increase their overall sweetness.

 Traditional thumbprint cookies usually lean toward berry-based jams for their sweet centers.
 Alternatives to red currant jelly (which can be hard to find) can be strawberry, raspberry, or apricot.
 I even went a little crazy and successfully made a batch with habanero jelly once.
 Spoiler alert: they were delicious!

 - Walnut with Strawberry Jam